 IX.
-HAZARDS AND HAZARDOUS MATERIALS

-Would the project: Potentially Significant Impact • Less than Significant Impact No Impact (a) Create a significant hazard to the public or the environment through the routine transport, storage, production, use, or disposal of hazardous materials? (b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials or waste into the environment? \boxtimes
+X. HAZARDS AND HAZARDOUS MATERIALS Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (a) Create a significant hazard to the public or the environment through the routine transport, storage, production, use, or disposal of hazardous materials? \boxtimes (b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials or waste into the environment? \boxtimes